 Kantrowitz says it’s because tax returns are verifiable financial information.
 “People don’t lie to the IRS,” he says.
 “They can be verified as the same figure you gave to the IRS, so it improves accuracy.”

 The federal deadline for filing a completed FAFSA for the 2018-2019 academic year is June 30, 2019.
+For the 2019-2020 academic year, applications must be submitted by June 30, 2020.
 States have different deadlines for submitting a completed FAFSA, and colleges may have different deadlines as well.
-Students can check the Department of Education’s 2018-2019 FAFSA deadlines, as well as with their college’s financial aid office to ensure they adhere to all pertinent FAFSA deadlines.
+Students can check the Department of Education’s 2018-2019 FAFSA deadlines and 2019-2020 FAFSA deadlines as well as with their college’s financial aid office to ensure they adhere to all pertinent FAFSA timelines.

 An FSA ID is a username and password students and parents create when they access federal student aid and Department of Education websites such as studentloans.gov or fafsa.gov.
 Students and their parents must have their own FSA IDs, the Department of Education notes, and parents and students can create an FSA ID here.
 The FSA ID also is used to electronically sign the FAFSA and other documents; as such, it is a legally binding electronic signature.
 Kantrowitz advises students to also add a cell phone number to their user profiles on such sites.
 “When you forget your password or the answers to security questions, having them text to your cell phone is an easy way for password recovery.
 Otherwise you will be pulling out your hair – it can be incredibly frustrating.”